State College, PA - Centre County Adds 1 New COVID-19 Case -

 In the past two weeks, Centre County has added 35 new cases.

-Statewide, the health department reported 660 new positives, increasing Pennsylvania's total to 124,460.
+Statewide, the health department reported 384 new positives, increasing Pennsylvania's total to 124,844.
+It was the lowest increase since July 13, however, because of a reporting delay new cases in Philadelphia are not included in Monday's figures.

+DOH also reported no new COVID-19 deaths on Monday, keeping the state's total at 7,468

-An estimated 78% of COVID-19 patients in the state — about 97,079 — have recovered, according to a DOH calculation.
+An estimated 79% of COVID-19 patients in the state — about 98,627 — have recovered, according to a DOH calculation.
+The recovery estimate increased by 1%

 Of the patients who have tested positive the age breakdown is as follows: